SalomonBrys/__deprecated__dart-roole-element/README.md

 Roole_element is a dart library that enables :

- * Automatic compilation of *.roo roole files into one big CSS.
+ * Automatic compilation by the editor of *.roo roole files into one big CSS.
- * Integration of roole inside polymer.dart elements
+ * **Integration of roole css processing inside polymer.dart elements**

 It is made for polymer.dart projects and directly depends on it.